Health and Safety in NSW

 At this time, only Australian citizens, residents and immediate family members are permitted to travel to Australia.
 All travellers arriving in Australia must self-isolate in a designated facility (such as a hotel) for 14 days in their port of arrival.
 See Australian Border Force for more information.

-An international travel ban is in place for all Australian citizens and permanent residents with few exceptions.
+An international travel ban is in place for all Australian citizens and permanent residents with few exceptions (including the New Zealand travel bubble).

 Health and Hygiene

-NSW Health recommends wearing a mask in indoor settings where physical distancing is hard to maintain, such as on public transport or in supermarkets
+Outside of the above areas where mask wearing is mandatory, NSW Health also recommends wearing a mask in indoor settings where physical distancing is hard to maintain, such as on public transport or in supermarkets.

 Good hygiene and physical distancing recommendations include: